ophilon/linux-quiz/README.md

 #### [[⬆]](#toc) <a name='devop'>DevOps Questions:</a>

 * Can you describe your workflow when you create a script?
-* What is GIT?
+* What is git?
 * What is a dynamically/statically linked file?
 * What does "./configure && make && make install" do?
 * What is puppet/chef/ansible used for?
-* What is Nagios/Zenoss/NewRelic used for?
+* What is Nagios/Zenoss/NewRelic/Grafana suite used for?
-* What is Jenkins/TeamCity/GoCI used for?
+* What is Jenkins/TeamCity/GoCI/Gitlab used for?
 * What is the difference between Containers and VMs?
 * How do you create a new postgres user?
 * What is a virtual IP address?
 What is a cluster?